jeremymsalinas/CSE_CLI/README.md

 # ec2cli

-## CLI to create ephemeral resources in AWS
+## A simple CLI tool to create disposable ec2's in AWS

 This tool requires access to boto3 credentials that can be configured by setting environment variables or using "aws configure" from the aws cli.